mica-1999/AllRecipes/README.md

 ## 🍽️ Project Overview

 MomRecipesApp is built with Next.js, TypeScript, and PostgreSQL to create a robust recipe management system.
 The application allows users to store recipes, categorize them, and search through their collection with ease.
+Perfect for preserving family culinary traditions while using modern technology.

 ## 🛠️ Tech Stack